 Smoke alarm requirements after 29 March 2021

-The rental provider must ensure smoke alarms:
+Rental providers must ensure that smoke alarms:

 - are correctly installed and in working order